0kelvin0/web-scraper/webscraper/readme.md

 # 🕷️ Web Scraper Framework (Scrapy + Configurable Sites)

-This project is a flexible, configuration-driven web scraping framework built using [Scrapy](https://scrapy.org/).
-It supports multiple websites, custom parsers, and output formats like JSON and CSV — all controlled via a single `config.yaml` file.
+A flexible and modular web scraping framework built using Python, Scrapy, and Splash for JavaScript-rendered sites.
+Easily configurable via a `config.yaml` file.

 ---